Seafood Choices: Balancing Benefits and Risks

-Provost and Professor Emeritus, Cornell University
+Provost and Professor Emeritus,

 Chair, Committee on Nutrient Relationships in Seafood: Selections to Balance Benefits and Risks

 Good morning.
 I too extend my thanks to all the committee members and Food and Nutrition Board staff who worked on this report.
 In addition to the committee members with me on the panel, we also have two other committee members who have been able to join us today.
-Steve Otwell, who is a professor in the department of food science and human nutrition at the University of Florida in Gainesville; and Jenny Hillard, who is research director at the Consumer Interest Alliance Inc., in Winnipeg, Manitoba.
+Steve Otwell, who is a professor in the department of food science and human nutrition at the

 It is a pleasure to be here to talk with you about the report Seafood Choices: Balancing Benefits and Risks.
 Seafood, meaning fish and shellfish, is a widely available, nutrient-rich class of food that provides high-quality protein, and is low in saturated fat and rich in polyunsaturated fats, particularly the omega-3 fatty acids EPA and DHA.
 Research conducted over the past several years suggests that there are additional benefits linked to eating seafood.
 These include development of the brain and eyesight in infants and reduced risk for certain forms of heart disease.